revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

 - HQL is similar to SQL and is also case insensitive.
-- HQL and SQL both fire queries in a database.
-In the case of HQL, the queries are in the form of objects that are translated to SQL queries in the target database.
+- HQL and SQL both fire queries in a database.In the case of HQL, the queries are in the form of objects that are translated to SQL queries in the target database.
 - SQL works with tables and columns to manipulate the data stored in it.
 - HQL works with classes and their properties to finally be mapped to a table structure in a database.
-- HQL supports concepts like polymorphism, inheritance, association, etc. It is a powerful and easy-to-learn language that makes SQL object oriented.
+- HQL supports concepts like polymorphism, inheritance, association, etc.It is a powerful and easy-to-learn language that makes SQL object oriented.
-- SQL lets you modify the data through insert, update, and delete queries.
-You can add tables, procedures, or views to your database.
-The permissions on these added objects can be changed.
+- SQL lets you modify the data through insert, update, and delete queries.You can add tables, procedures, or views to your database.The permissions on these added objects can be changed.

 </blockquote>